Request Access from a Source Owner Using Auth Links

 Auth Links are ideal in scenarios where:

-• A colleague or team member owns the Google account that contains the data you need, and you want them to authorize the connection without logging in to your PMA hub themselves.
+• A colleague or team member owns the account that contains the data you need, and you want them to authorize the connection without logging in to your PMA hub themselves.

 • Your organization's security policies prevent sharing login credentials between team members or with external partners.

-If you have direct access to the Google account you want to connect, you do not need to use Auth Links.
+If you have direct access to the account you want to connect, you do not need to use Auth Links.
 You can connect the data source yourself using the standard process.
 See Connect to a Data Source for instructions.

 The Auth Links process involves two people: